Call Mon-Sun:

 Alternative to Meds Editorial Team

 At Alternative to Meds Center, we recognize that alcohol addiction is complex, with roots in both biochemistry and personal life factors.
-Our Sedona alcohol rehab program is dedicated to addressing the unique motivations and biochemical factors that can drive alcohol use, focusing on a truly holistic approach to recovery.
+Our Sedona alcohol rehab program is dedicated to addressing the unique motivations and biochemical factors that have contributed to and driven alcohol use.
+We take a truly holistic approach to recovery.

-Our program begins with medically supervised alcohol cessation, ensuring a safe and supported detox process.
-Following this phase, we emphasize sustainable recovery strategies that help clients maintain long-term sobriety.
-Addressing underlying biochemical influences, which often contribute to cravings and risk of relapse, is a key component of our approach.
+Once a person has completed medical detox, they are assisted to comfortably transition into our residential inpatient program where we provide the tools and recovery strategies that help clients maintain long-term sobriety.
+Addressing underlying biochemical influences, which often contribute to cravings and risk of relapse, is one of many key components of our approach.

 Common Reasons for Alcohol Cravings